mdyzma/aws-quick-start-HOWTO/markdown/aws-root-account.md

 ![add-user](images/add-user-7.png)

-You can download credentials as `.CSV` file and pass it to NG team using secure communication channel or send login instructions via email directly from the link provided in the window.
+You can download credentials as `.CSV` file and pass it to the NG team using a secure communication channel or send login instructions via email directly from the link provided in the window.

-From this moment you should not use `Root` account for administrative purposes.
+From this moment you should not use the `Root` account for administrative purposes.

 NOTE:
 Download access credentials for `Administrator`.
 Sign out from your root account.
 Lock out safely root credentials.